AmalKalaepeh/Portfolio/README.md

 # Portfolio
-It's a personal Portfolio Website include html, css &amp; some JS
+It's a personal Portfolio Website using html, css &amp; some JS